automl/neps/README.md

 Using `neps` always follows the same pattern:

-1. Define a `evaluate_pipeline` function capable of evaluating different architectural and/or hyperparameter configurations for your problem.
+1. Define an `evaluate_pipeline` function that evaluates a configuration of your pipeline.
-1. Define a `pipeline_space` of those Parameters
+1. Define a `pipeline_space` of the parameters to optimize.
-1. Call `neps.run(evaluate_pipeline, pipeline_space)`
+1. Call `neps.run(evaluate_pipeline, pipeline_space)`.

 In code, the usage pattern can look like this: